-Understand the significance of the geographic zones of the world.
+Locate the geographic zones of the world.

-Understand geographical similarities and differences through the study of the human and physical geography of a region or area within North or South America.
+Understand geographical similarities and differences through the study of human and physical geography of a region or area of the United Kingdom (different from that taught at Key Stage 1).

 Describe and understand key aspects of: